Results of the Work – 4/30/18

 Hey Sisters and Brothers in Christ,

-I hope your day was blessed in the Spirit and God guided you to all good things.
-I had a good day on campus and Alan and Thomas each prayed with me to receive Christ.
+I hope your day was blessed and you felt the nearness of God.
+I had a good day on campus and Alli prayed with me to receive Christ.

 In Him,